callahanchris/callahanchris.github.io/source/_posts/2015-01-03-array-iteration-methods-in-javascript.markdown

   console.log(angLeeMovies[i] + ' was directed by Ang Lee.');
 }

-// Pushing Hands was directed by Ang Lee.
+// "Pushing Hands was directed by Ang Lee."
-// The Wedding Banquet was directed by Ang Lee.
+// "The Wedding Banquet was directed by Ang Lee."
-// Eat Drink Man Woman was directed by Ang Lee.
+// "Eat Drink Man Woman was directed by Ang Lee."
 ```

 Before ES5, this was the best available way to iterate over an array, but now there are a number of more expressive, idiomatic, and functional ways of iterating over JavaScript arrays.